Mar 10, 2015

 In this situation, if going for the exact number means that you might give up along the way, perhaps you should just settle for the approximation.
 That is, you shouldn’t let your quest for a more accurate result get in the way of getting a sense of what is going on, especially when the added accuracy is not critical and the added effort is nontrivial.

 Here is another example.
 Early maps of the London underground were superimposed on road maps.
-While accurately reflecting distances, this implied that the stations in the center of the city closely clustered—as they are in reality—making it hard to read the map.
+Although they accurately reflected distances, this accuracy implied that the stations in the center of the city closely clustered—as they are in reality—which made it hard to read the map.

 Following Beck’s approach, many modern underground maps let go of “traditional” accuracy to favor clarity (http://tfl.gov.uk/maps/track).